BOARD OF DIRECTORS

 Learn More About Chris Gandy

-Chris has spent the last 19 years helping individuals reach their most important financial goals.
-In 1999, Chris started his own financial services practice and, since then, has traveled the U.S. working with business owners, physicians, professional athletes and key executives.
-Chris specifically focuses on the areas of Life Insurance, Disability Income Insurance, Investments, and Tax Reduction Strategies.
+Over the past 19 years, Chris has been dedicated to helping individuals achieve their most critical financial goals.
+In 1999, he initiated his financial services practice, catering to business owners, physicians, professional athletes, and key executives across the United States.
+Chris specializes in Life Insurance, Disability Income Insurance, Investments, and Tax Reduction Strategies.

-Chris was a Communications major at the University of Illinois.
-Outside of the classroom, he played on the Fighting Illini basketball team where he was co-captain and earned 2nd Team All Big-Ten honors.
-After college, Chris played professional basketball for the Chicago Bulls, San Antonio Spurs, and in L’Hermaine, France.
+A Communications major at the University of Illinois, Chris’s leadership skills extended beyond the classroom to the basketball court, where he co-captained the Fighting Illini basketball team and earned 2nd Team All Big-Ten honors.
+Following college, Chris played professional basketball for esteemed teams such as the Chicago Bulls, San Antonio Spurs, and in L’Hermaine, France.

-Early in his career, Chris worked as a Northwestern Mutual Financial Network Representative.
-While there, he received numerous awards and was a top producer.
-He became a Million Dollar Round Table Member in 2003 – the premier association of financial professionals.
-In the spring of 2005, Chris moved his financial services practice to the Molyneaux Financial Group, LLC, a general agency of Massachusetts Mutual Life Insurance Company.
-There, he received the Impact Award in 2006 as well as the Management Council and Leaders Conference Honors in 2007.
+Chris embarked on his financial career as a Northwestern Mutual Financial Network Representative, garnering numerous awards and achieving top producer status.
+He became a Million Dollar Round Table Member in 2003, solidifying his position among premier financial professionals.
+In 2005, Chris transitioned his financial services practice to the Molyneaux Financial Group, LLC, a general agency of Massachusetts Mutual Life Insurance Company, earning accolades like the Impact Award in 2006 and the Management Council and Leaders Conference Honors in 2007.

-Chris donates his time and efforts to many organizations.
-In 2012, Chris found a way to give back to sports by becoming a board member of the Chicago Concussion Coalition (Founded by Chris Nowitzki, of the Emmy Nominated movie “Head Games”, he finds passion in helping resolve the issue of CTE in sports) which strives to make amateur sports safer for children.
-He is on the Board of Directors for the Urban League, is part of the United Way’s Young Community Leaders, and volunteers for the Big Brothers/Big Sisters organization.
-In 2013, Chris was nominated to the NBARPA committee board for the Chicago chapter and, again, qualified for the Million Dollar Round Table.
+Beyond his professional pursuits, Chris actively contributes to various organizations.
+In 2012, he joined the board of the Chicago Concussion Coalition, founded by Chris Nowitzki of the Emmy Nominated movie “Head Games,” focusing on making amateur sports safer for children.
+He serves on the Board of Directors for the Urban League, is a member of the United Way’s Young Community Leaders, and volunteers for the Big Brothers/Big Sisters organization.
+In 2013, Chris was nominated to the NBARPA committee board for the Chicago chapter, further exemplifying his commitment to community involvement.
+Notably, he has consistently qualified for the Million Dollar Round Table.

 Karina Garcia